Protecting patient data and medical systems across Indonesia

 Stay compliant, stay protected

-Key regulatory frameworks and standards your organization needs to meet.
+Key regulatory frameworks and standards your organisation needs to meet.

 UU 27/2022 (UU PDP)